smarter-project/audio-client/charts/audio-client/README.md

   MQTT destination information
   * host
     Ip or hostname defaults to smarter-fluent-bit
-* admission_controller
+* smarter_inference
-  How to access admission-controller
+  How to access smarter-inference
   * host
     defaults to smarter-inference
   * port